2005-2009 Ford Mustang Coyote 5.0L Engine Swap

 Home | Intake | CMDP | UDP | Exhaust | Suspension | Interior | Aerodynamics | Parts | Dyno | Bolt Ons | Engine | Coyote Swap

-The original all-aluminium SOHC 281ci (4.6L) three-valve Modular V8 engine in the 2005-2009 Mustang GT is a smooth, robust, and reliable unit that emits an intoxicating soundtrack especially as it approaches its 6250rpm redline.
-Although stock outputs of 300hp & 320lbft were respectable for a naturally-aspirated engine displacing a mere 4.6L, they were underwhelming for a muscle car in September 2004 when the benchmark was already 350hp & 375lbft three years earlier.
+The original all-aluminium SOHC 281ci (4.6L) three-valve Modular V8 engine in the 2005-2009 Mustang GT is a smooth, robust, and reliable unit that emits an intoxicating soundtrack as it approaches its 6250rpm redline.
+Although stock outputs of 300hp & 320lbft were respectable for a naturally-aspirated engine displacing a mere 4.6L, they were underwhelming for a muscle car in September 2004 when the benchmark had already been set at 350hp & 375lbft three years earlier.
 In 2005, the benchmark was raised to 400hp & 400lbft and in 2008, it was raised even further to 425hp & 420lbft.
 By then, the Mustang GT's power deficit had grown to a whopping 125hp & 100lbft compared to much bigger displacement V8 engines used in newer rivals such as the 2008 Dodge Challenger SRT-8 (6.1L Hemi) and the 2010 Chevrolet Camaro SS (6.2L LS3).
 Although Ford mildly upgraded the 4.6L engine to 315hp & 325lbft in the 2010 Mustang GT, and raised its redline to 6500rpm, it was still like bringing a knife to a gunfight!

-Ford fixed that in 2011 with the introduction of a new all-aluminium 302ci (5.0L) Coyote engine which was rated at 412hp & 390lbft with a 7000rpm redline.
+Ford fixed that in 2011 with the introduction of a new all-aluminium 302ci (5.0L) Coyote engine which was rated at 412hp & 390lbft (upgraded to 420hp for '13-'14) with a 7000rpm redline.
 With four valves per cylinder, dual overhead camshafts (DOHC) per cylinder bank, plus twin independent variable cam timing (TiVCT) that allowed the lobe separation angle as well as the intake/exhaust centerline angles to be varied depending on engine speed and load (intake/exhaust valve opening duration and valve lift remain fixed), it was a major advance over the 4.6L three-valve engine.
 Enthusiasts drooled with excitement over the prospect of marrying this sexy new Five-O bombshell to the '05-'09 quasi-retro bodyshell to create their own idea of a perfect Mustang.
 Since this engine fits like a glove into the '05-'09 Mustang engine compartment using the OEM K-member plus motor mounts, and has a bellhousing bolt pattern that allows it to mate to an OEM '05-'09 GT transmission, a new engine swap craze was born.

 Enthusiasts even lined up to swap the rip-snorting Coyote engine into older Ford models as well as the '05-'09 GT, and overnight the venerable 3V Modular engine had become the red-headed stepchild of the Mustang world.
 Ford Performance later sealed its fate by discontinuing production of both the 4.6L 3V crate engine and the 4.6L Aluminator short block.
 Indeed the entry-level modern V8 crate engine now offered by Ford Performance is the '18-'23 Gen 3 Coyote 5.0L rated at 460hp & 420lbft; a massive 160hp & 100lbft increase over the '05-'09 Mustang GT 4.6L 3V.